Air Force of the Independent State of Croatia: 1943

-Although the ZNDH had a brief role in the subsequent anti-Partisan offensive, Case Black (Fall Schwarz) in mid-1943, its main involvement was on the front in the central NDH.
+Although the ZNDH had a brief role in the subsequent anti-Partisan offensive, Operation Schwarz in mid-1943, its main involvement was on the front in the central NDH.
 As always, the Partisan resistance displayed frustrating survivability and effectiveness and new events started to influence the fighting in Yugoslavia.
 The Partisan forces were well aware of the constant threat of air attack posed by the ZNDH's medium bomber force and on 10 August 1943 undertook a devastating night attack by a brigade on Sarajevo's Rajlovac airfield.
 The three and a half hour assault on the airfield left 10 ZNDH bombers, plus another five Luftwaffe bombers and transports, destroyed, with another 17 aircraft damaged.
 Although some aircrews returned fire from the machine-gun turrets of their aircraft, Partisan losses were less than 20.
 Afterwards ZNDH Command complained that the German ordered dispersal of aircraft around the airfield's perimeter, in case of air attack, made the aircraft especially vulnerable to just this type of ground attack.

 By mid-1943, following the capture of southern Italy, Allied aircraft started to appear over the Balkans.
 NDH military command was aware of this danger and was trying to persuade the Germans to provide at least two squadrons of Messerschmitt Bf 109 fighters to the ZNDH.
 However, instead of Bf 109s, the only reinforcement fighters that came from Germany were the first of a batch of 36 overhauled captured French Morane-Saulnier M.S.406 fighters in October, plus another dozen which arrived in December.
 The Germans also supplied 25 Beneš-Mráz Beta-Minor sporting two seater monoplanes, which were dispatched between the squadrons for liaison duty, as the lack of radio communications equipment at squadron level was still evident.

 Mid-September 1943 saw the dismissal of Kren from command of the ZNDH.
 He was replaced by Lieutenant Colonel Adalbert Rogulja, who initiated a major reorganisation.

 Following the capitulation of Italy in September 1943, around 60 Regia Aeronautica aircraft were found at Mostar and Zadar airfields and 33 machines were incorporated into the ZNDH.
 This number included further Fiat G.50 fighters, as well as six Fiat CR.42 biplane fighters.
 Some CANT Z.1007 and Fiat BR.20 bombers were also added into the ZNDH.
 The Luftwaffe subsequently also supplied the HZL fighter squadron with about 20-25 Fiat G.50s captured by German troops on Regia Aeronautica airfields in the Balkans.